wvk/railsdav/README.md

 ### Controller

+#### Doing the Set-Up

-Tell your controller which actions should be abailable as WebDAV resources, what media types should be advertised and whether or not they should be also available as collection resources (i.e. "folders"):
+Tell your controller which actions should be available as WebDAV resources, what media types should be advertised and whether or not they should be also available as collection resources (i.e. "folders"):

     class FoosController < ApplicationController
       enable_webdav_for :index,